-Pinnick to open FIFA MA elite programme in Abuja - Nigeria Today
+Pinnick to open FIFA MA Elite Programme in Abuja - Nigeria Today

 The program will take place at the National Stadium Complex, Abuja with theoretical classes inside the Media Centre of the complex.

-The post Pinnick to open FIFA MA elite programme in Abuja appeared first on Vanguard News.
+The post Pinnick to open FIFA MA Elite Programme in Abuja appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share